-The United States and Pakistan have a strong economic and commercial relationship, with two-way trade reaching approximately $8.89 billion in 2021.
-The United States is one of Pakistan’s largest trading partners and continues to be one of the leading sources of foreign direct investment.
-Exports from the United States to Pakistan reached $3.61 billion in 2021, a 24 percent increase over $2.91 billion in 2020.
-The United States was Pakistan’s largest export market in 2021 at $5.27 billion, a 35 percent increase from the previous year.
+The United States and Pakistan have a strong economic and commercial relationship, with two-way trade reaching approximately $9.15 billion in 2022.
+The United States is one of Pakistan’s largest trading partners and continues to be one of the country’s leading sources of foreign direct investment.
+Goods exported from the United States to Pakistan reached $3.15 billion in 2022, a 13 percent decrease from 2021.
+The United States remained Pakistan’s largest goods export market in 2022 at $6 billion, a 13.5 percent increase from the previous year.

-American companies have profitable operations across a range of sectors, mainly fast-moving consumer goods, agriculture, financial services, franchising, information and communication technology, renewable energy, and health care services.
+American firms have a strong presence in Pakistan in a range of sectors including fast-moving consumer goods, chemicals, agriculture, financial services, franchising, information and communication technology, renewable energy, and health care services.

-American firms have a strong presence in Pakistan.
 Currently, there are more than 80 wholly-owned or majority-owned U.S. subsidiary firms registered with the American Business Council (ABC) of Pakistan and the American Business Forum (ABF).
-The U.S.-Pakistan Business Council, an affiliate of the U.S. Chamber of Commerce based in Washington, D.C., is another forum for U.S. companies with business and investment interests in Pakistan.
-Leading U.S. companies doing business in Pakistan include Pepsi-Cola, Coca-Cola, General Electric International, Wabtec, Procter and Gamble, Honeywell, NCR, Teradata, Pfizer, Abbott Laboratories, and DuPont.
+The U.S.-Pakistan Business Council, an affiliate of the U.S. Chamber of Commerce based in Washington D.C., is another forum for U.S. companies with business and investment interests in Pakistan.
+Leading U.S. companies doing business in Pakistan include Pepsi-Cola, Coca-Cola, General Electric International, Wabtec, Procter and Gamble, Honeywell, Pfizer, Abbott Laboratories, and DuPont.